mohamed-m-ali/resume.md-1/resume.md

 ### <span>Senior Web Developer, American University</span> <span>November 2008 -- July 2018</span>
 The software development team in the Arabic Language Institute was resposible for developing web application to over services for faculty, satff and students.
 These services were ranging from allowing students to take their placement exams remotely, allowing faculty to publish their educational materials online.
 #### Main Responsibilties:
- - Design and develop web applications using ASP.NET Web Forms
+ - Designed and developed web applications using ASP.NET Web Forms
- - Design and develop web applications using ASP.NET MVC
+ - Designed and developed web applications using ASP.NET MVC
- - Design and develop web applications using Drupal content management system
+ - Designed and developed web applications using Drupal content management system
- - Design, develop and manage SQL Server and MySQL databases
+ - Designed, developed and managed SQL Server and MySQL databases
 #### Main Projects:
  - Online Exam System: participated and developing an online examination system to allow foreign students to take their placement exams remotely
  - Asset Tracking System: participated in developing a system to track department computing equipements as printers, scanners, laptops and desktop computers